elucian/bee/syntax/classes.md

 * inside methods you can access self object using dot notation,
 * methods can be called with dot notation,
 * only objects have methods, classes have rules,
-* methods are public or private to the component,
+* methods are public or private to the module,
 * public methods start with "." while private methods can use "_" prefix.

 ## Rules